bhoffman2000/sigsci-resources/README.md

 # sigsci-resources
-Links and resources for Signal Sciences: some tiesm are here in this repo and below are links to other usefule signal sciences resources
+Links and resources for Signal Sciences: here in this repo and below are links to other usefule signal sciences resources

 Helper script for deploying the Signal Sciences reverse proxy agent in a Kubernetes cluster: